jcroll/foursquare-api-client/README.md

 ## Oauth Integration

 Endpoints in foursquare API that are user specific will require authorization with foursquare using the Oauth 2.0 protocal.
-This type of authorization is beyond the scope of this bundle but the client does allow for an access token to be passed into it.
+This type of authorization is beyond the scope of this library as there are better libraries for that such as the [FriendsOfSymfony Oauth2
+Server](https://github.com/FriendsOfSymfony/oauth2-php).
+After authorization you can pass the access token into client for user specific access.

 ## Usage